Yoctol/bottender/docs/migrating-v1.md

 ## Unify Cases to Camel Case

-The mixed-use of camel case and snake case is error-prone, which results in an unpredictable development progress.
-For example, the JavaScript community embraces camel case keys on objects, while Messenger, Slack, Telegram, and Viber usually using snake case string as object keys.
+The JavaScript communities embrace camel case keys on objects, while Messenger, Slack, Telegram, and Viber usually use snake case string as object keys.
+The mixed-use of camel case and snake case is error-prone.

-In Bottender v1.x, you can use the camel case consistently.
-Let Bottender handle the case transform automatically for you.
+In Bottender v1, you can use the camel case consistently.
+Bottender handles the case transform automatically for you.

 ### v0.x

-In v0.x, keys represent in the snake case:
+In Bottender v0.x, object keys represent in the snake case in Messenger:

 ```js
 context.sendGenericTemplate([